Singapore 2.0

 Singapore – Most admired city (by me)

 The airport could easily be added to their city attractions, it was efficient and beautiful as seen in the blog featured image.
 Everywhere you look, their attention to detail and good design is evident.
 My Moxy hotel in Brooklyn, was tiny, where I stubbed by feet several times.
 Compare this to the Holiday Inn Express in Singapore.
-Smaller room, 4 steps from bed to bathroom, and never stubbed my feet throughout my 2 day stay and a nice desk to compose this blog.
+It was a smaller room but better designed with a small functional desk to compose this blog, and I never stubbed my feet throughout my 2 day stay.

 As mentioned in my earlier blog, Singapore is inhabited by 4 or more different cultures who are congenial to each other, the Malays, Chinese, Hindus and several other smaller religious groups.
 The government dictates that each building’s residents must maintain the cultural diversity of the area it’s in, thus if a Hindu sells his apartment, it must be to a Hindu, unless the surrounding Hindu population grows unexpectedly, the government can fine tune the process to maintain the desired mix.